What Are the Tax Implications of ISOs vs NSOs?

 Employee stock options are increasingly popular, especially among startups that want to attract top talent.
 Rather than offering higher salaries, companies use stock options to supplement an employee’s compensation.
-This not only serves as a financial benefit to employees but also helps companies retain top talent.
+This serves as a financial benefit to employees and helps companies retain top talent.

 There are two main types of stock options: incentive stock options (ISOs) and non-qualified stock options (NSOs).
 Both are subject to different tax rules.
 Knowing the difference is an essential part of your financial planning.